 A major component of pet ownership is the responsibility to provide not only food, shelter, and companionship but training and education so that the dog, just like a child, learns appropriate behavior.

-NY currently does not enforce dog owner accountability in unprovoked dog-on-dog attacks.
-Thus, dogs can continually attack and kill other dogs without the owners being forced to cover medical and vet expenses, attend obedience training, muzzling their dog when in public spaces, neutering, maintaining an insurance policy on their dog, or covering medical expenses for injuries or death caused by the actions of their dog.
+New York City does not enforce dog owner accountability in unprovoked dog-on-dog attacks.
+Thus, dogs can continually attack and kill other dogs without the owners being forced to cover medical and vet expenses, attend obedience training, muzzling their dog when in public spaces, neutering, or maintaining an insurance policy on their dog.
 THIS NEEDS TO CHANGE.
 With so many dogs sharing spaces in the city and its boroughs, pet safety and owner accountability must become a priority.